mercan26/Assignment-2/README.md

 *b)  Once you are in the correct directory, you should run the following command*

      git clone 'https://github.com/ProfJake/lab1'

+You should see some message like "Cloning into lab1..." then "done" when it is done.

+*c) change directories into the lab1 folder.

+    cd lab1

+It will contain the tracker folder and a copy of these directions in a README.md file.
+The tracker folder contains a file named trackerService.js with the following functions in it:

+     function calcWalkCal(weight, distance){
+       return 0.3 * weight * distance;
+     }
+     function calcRunCal(weight, distance){
+       return 0.63 * weight * distance;
+     }
+     function calcSpeed(distance, time){
+       return distance/time;
+     }

 <b> 1) make a new ActivityTracker folder (in the terminal or in VS Code)</b>